 Couples leave the Intensive with hope for the road ahead whether they decide to stay together or not, and new energy, tools and skills to navigate any future challenges.

-My partner and I really want to attend the workshop, but cannot afford it.
+My partner and I really want to do the Intensive, but cannot afford it.
 What can we do?

-There are several partial scholarships offered through the Encounter Learning Centre, for each workshop or training.
-To be considered, please fill out the scholarship application form and return within 30 days of the workshop or training you would like to attend to firstname.lastname@example.org.
+There are partial scholarships offered through the Kairos Encounter Learning Centre.
+To be considered, please fill out the scholarship application form and return to [email protected]

 What should I expect to get from joining your training ?